wwarner3/Final_Project/README.md

 # Final_Project

-In this program I have written is combination of object oriatined, vector, map,Classes, ofstream, sstream.
+In this program I have written a combination of object oriented, vector, map, Classes, ofstream, sstream.

-The program is meant to read in a text file that is arrangent like the given circuit.dat file.
+The program is meant to read in a text file that is arranged like the given circuit.dat file.

-After the Calculation is peformed then it will display information about your current circuit.
+After the Calculation it will display information about your circuit.